alexbessedonato/PokeApi_NextJs/README.md

 This is a Pokémon web application built using **Next.js**.
 It allows users to search for Pokémon, filter by type, view Pokémon details, and features lazy loading for a dynamic experience.

+The website is deployed in the following link: https://poke-api-next-js-alexbessedonato.vercel.app/

 ## Author

 - **Alex Besse Donato**